jtza8/interact/readme.markdown

 ## About Click

-Click is an "IGS" as I call it.
-Which means, you may technically call it a GUI -- although it's meant to fulfill a different need than a traditional GUI.
-Click can (and is meant to) be used in games as a 2D graphics engine.
+Click is what I call an __I__nteractive __G__raphics __S__ystem (an "IGS").
+Technically you could call it a very low-level GUI -- although it's meant to fulfill a different need than a traditional GUI.
+Click is intended to be used in games as a 2D graphics engine.

 ### Features

 * A sprite management system
   * Seamless handling of many different kinds of sprites.
-    * Currently supporting:
+    * Currently supports:
-      * Bitmap sprites (PNGs using RGB and RGBA)
+      * Automatic loading of bitmap sprites (PNGs using RGB and RGBA)
     * Support planned for:
+      * Non power-of-two sized bitmaps
       * Simple colour sprites
       * TTF Text sprites
       * Bitmap text sprites